 SCUSA provides community transportation services responsive to the current and changing needs of Stanly County residents.
-Transportation includes trips to and from agencies, employment sites, businesses, medical centers (in and out of county), community college, Senior Center, nutrition sites, YMCA for the after school program, dialysis, nursing homes, daycare’s, etc. Services are provided utilizing vans and buses through subscription and demand response routes.
+Transportation includes trips to and from agencies, employment sites, businesses, medical centers (in and out of county), community college, Senior Center, nutrition sites, dialysis, nursing homes, daycares, etc. Services are provided utilizing vans and buses through subscription and demand response routes.
 Vehicles are available to better serve the disabled population.

 SCUSA proporciona a la comunidad los servicios de transporte respondiendo corrientemente a las necesidades cambiantes de residentes del Condado de Stanly.
 El transporte incluye los viajes de ida y vuelta a las agencias, los sitios de empleo, los negocios, los centros médicos (dentro y fuera del Condado), el colegio de la comunidad, centro para los mayores de edad, los sitios de nutrición, programas de guardería después de escuela, el diálisis, los hogares de ancianos, etc. Los servicios son proporcionados utilizando camionetas y autobuses por la suscripción y responden a las rutas por demanda.
 Los vehículos están disponibles para servir mejor a la población incapacitada.